Career Definition for a Pediatric Cardiologist

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) states that the employment outlook for physicians and surgeons in general is favorable, especially for those who specialize, such as pediatric cardiologists.
-The BLS projects the rate of employment growth for physicians and surgeons to be 24% between 2010 and 2020.
-The BLS places the mean annual income for specialized physicians and surgeons at $184,820 (May 2012).
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) states that the employment outlook for physicians and surgeons in general is favorable, with a 14% rate of employment growth between 2014 and 2024.
+Salary.com reported in May 2016 that the median annual income for pediatric cardiologists was $252,096.

 Alternate Career Options

 Physician assistants provide medical care to patients; they earn a master's degree in physician assisting and earn a state license to work under the supervision of a licensed physician.
 Physician assistants can examine patients, diagnose illness or injury, and provide treatment, including write prescriptions.
 They may work in an area of medical specialty, depending on the area of medicine in which their supervising physician practices.
-Physician assistants can expect job growth of 30% from 2010-2020, per the BLS.
-The average annual salary of physician assistants was $92,460 in 2012, also per the BLS.
+Physician assistants can expect job growth of 30% from 2014-2024, per the BLS.
+The median annual salary of physician assistants was $98,180 in 2015, also per the BLS.

 Registered nurses provide hands-on medical care: they record patients' health histories and vital signs, administer prescribed medications and treatments, observe and report on patients' conditions, and educate patients about self-care.
 Aspiring registered nurses may complete an approved diploma, associate's degree or bachelor's degree program and then sit for the National Council Licensure Examination, or NCLEX-RN.
 State licensing requirements vary.
 Specialized certification is also available.
-Jobs for registered nurses are expected to increase 26% from 2010-2020, per the BLS.
-The agency also reports that registered nurses earned a mean salary of $67,930 in 2012.
+Jobs for registered nurses are expected to increase 16% from 2014-2024, per the BLS.
+The agency also reports that registered nurses earned a median salary of $67,490 in 2015.